1975 Conservative Party leadership election: Potential candidates who declined to run

+Campaign

-Following the review, on 13 January 1975 Heath called a leadership election for 4 February, in order to assert his authority as leader of the party.
+Following the review, on 14 January 1975 Heath called a leadership election for 4 February, in order to assert his authority as leader of the party.
 Many expected the contest to be a walkover, believing there was no clear alternative to Heath after Keith Joseph had ruled himself out following controversial remarks calling on poor people to have fewer children and William Whitelaw had pledged loyalty to Heath.
 Many other shadow cabinet members pledged their support for Heath including Jim Prior, Peter Carrington, Leader in the House of Lords, and Robert Carr, Shadow Chancellor.

 However, on 20 January Margaret Thatcher opted to stand, with Airey Neave as her campaign manager, as did backbencher Hugh Fraser.
 Even then many believed that Heath would win easily.
 Thatcher's support was seen as minimal, with all the Conservative daily newspapers backing Heath (although the weekly The Spectator backed Thatcher).
 As the election went on it became clear that the race was going to be much closer, as Thatcher became the clear candidate to be supported by discontented backbenchers.
 However, on the eve of the ballot a Heath win was still seen as likely, with The Glasgow Herald on the morning of the first vote noting that there seemed to be "no doubt last night that Mr Heath was running ahead of Mrs Margaret Thatcher, but it being unclear whether his opponents would deprive him of the 139 votes he needed to avoid a second ballot.
 At the same time it was reported that 8 out of 10 Conservative peers and a majority of constituency organisations supported Heath.

 As Chairman of the 1922 Committee, Edward du Cann managed the election.
-Following his defeat in the first ballot Heath asked Shadow Chancellor of the Exchequer Robert Carr to "take over the functions of leader" until a new leader was elected.

-Results
+Result

 The first ballot had the following result: